willis-richard/connect4/README.md

 This repo is a self-project to learn about reinforcement learning.
 I hope that other people might also be able to learn from my work.
 I welcome constructive criticism on absolutely anything from how I could have improved the Machine Learning, python programming, project layout, etc.

 # Installation
-Right now it is on the testpip so use

-`pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple oinkoink`

-Later it will be

 `pip install oinkoink`

 Alternatively checkout the repo and include the path to project base in your PYTHONPATH.
 If you checkout the repo you will also have all the misc scripts that I have used, in `oinkoink/scripts`.
 Be warned that these were Hacked (with a capital H) together.
 If you use this approach you will need to call the `oinkoink/main.py` script directly when running.